SerenaRosi/SerenaRosi/README.md

 ### Hi there 👋

 Here is **Serena**!
-In my GitHub page you'll find my coding projects and open-source contributions that spans at the interface between <br />
+On my GitHub page, you'll find my coding projects and open-source contributions that span at the interface between <br />
 **Structural Biochemistry, Algorithms, Data Science and Software Engineering**.

 <br />

 Do not hesitate to contact me!
-I am always open to multi-disciplinary brainstormings and collaborations, please find my contact details below:
+I am always open to multi-disciplinary brainstorming and collaborations, please find my contact details below:

 *Serena Rosignoli (she/her) <br />
 PhD student <br />